PratikAute09/Simple-Calculator-in-C/README.md

-# Simple-Calculator-in-C
+# Simple Calculator Program

+## Description

-A basic calculator program implemented in C that performs addition, subtraction, multiplication, and division.
-The program allows users to select an operation and input two numbers to perform the calculation.
+This is a basic calculator program written in C. It can perform addition, subtraction, multiplication, and division.
+The program prompts users to select an operation and input two numbers, then displays the result.

-Features
+## Features

-Addition
-Subtraction
-Multiplication
+- **Addition**: Adds two numbers.
+- **Subtraction**: Subtracts the second number from the first.
+- **Multiplication**: Multiplies two numbers.
-Division (with error handling for division by zero) Usage
+- **Division**: Divides the first number by the second, with error handling for division by zero.

-Compile and run the program using a C compiler.
-The program will display a menu allowing the user to choose an operation and enter two numbers.
+Simple Calculator Menu:
+1. Addition
+2. Subtraction
+3. Multiplication
+4. Division

+Enter your choice (1-4), or 0 to exit: 1
+Enter two numbers: 5 3
+Result: 8.00